Health & Safety

 - Review the most recent Stanford Security Report and procedures listed below to understand steps to take in the event of an emergency.

-Contact your Housing Front Desk or Housing Building Manager if you have questions about your safety on campus.
+Contact your Housing Service Center or Housing Building Manager if you have questions about your safety on campus.

 Even though Stanford benefits from its relatively safe location in suburban Silicon Valley, take these practical measures to enhance your safety.